 Telnet is also called client-server protocol as it is based on reliable connection-oriented transport.
 A special application of telnet, “reverse telnet” is also used where the server side of the connection reads and writes data to a terminal line in place of providing a command shell.

-The following steps in this article will show how to turn on/off Telnet Client in Windows 10:
+The following steps in this article will show how to turn on/off Telnet Client in Windows 10 and Windows 11:

 Right Click on “Start” icon positioned at lower left corner of the screen.
 Click on “Programs and Features”.